infiniteopt/InfiniteOpt.jl/docs/src/guide/transcribe.md

 ```
 Note the parameter reference tuple corresponds to the support tuples.

+!!! note
+    Method that query the transcription surrogates (e.g., `transcription_variable`)
+    and the respective supports via `supports` also accept the keyword argument
+    `label` to specify which that transcription objects are desired in accordance
+    to the support labels that are inherited from and/or are equal to `label`.
+By
+    default, this will return any supports that are public (i.e., will hide anything
+    solely associated with internal supports).
+The full query response can always
+    be obtained via `label = All`.

 Now we have a transcribed `JuMP` model that can be optimized via traditional
 `JuMP` methods whose variables and constraints can be accessed using the methods
 mentioned above.